Saudi Arabia unfazed by US backlash on oil as Russia reaps benefits

 Saudi moves, such as allowing Biden to fly from Tel Aviv to Jeddah in July and opening up its airspace to Israeli flights, are viewed as the kingdom showing the soft side in its relationship with Washington.

-But they are resisting pressure to publicly open relations with Israel, and the OPEC+ decision last month, in which the members of the group agreed to cut oil production by 2 million barrels per day, is a further sign the kingdom is not too concerned with Washington’s opinion.
+But they are resisting pressure to publicly open relations with Israel, and the OPEC+ decision last month to cut oil production by 2 million barrels per day is a further sign the kingdom is not too concerned with Washington’s opinion.

-Aaron David Miller, senior fellow at the Carnegie Endowment for International Peace, said that economic argument may be true, but bin Salman likely didn’t care about political implications with the U.S.
+Aaron David Miller, senior fellow at the Carnegie Endowment for International Peace, said that economic argument may be true, but Crown Prince Mohammad likely didn’t care about political implications with the U.S.

 “The Saudis could not have been this obtuse not to understand that weeks before a midterm — that’s going to turn on inflation, and a large part of that is scarcity of crude oil and rising gas prices — that this would not be perceived as a political blow against the president,” Miller said.